 Please refer to Prime's website where Pharmacies can register to access and search Prime's MAC lists, weekly MAC changes, MAC pricing appeals process and the sources used to determine MAC pricing.
-After pharmacy network participation is verified, the Pharmacy will receive a secure username and password via email to access Prime's MAC lists.
+After Pharmacy Network participation is verified, the Pharmacy will receive a secure username and password via email to access Prime's MAC lists.

 The sources currently used to determine MAC pricing are regional and national wholesalers, which include AmerisourceBergen, Cardinal Health, McKesson, Anda Pharmaceuticals, the National Average Drug Acquisition Cost (NADAC) published by CMS, Predictive Acquisition Cost (PAC) and Medi-Span.
-Prime may change pricing sources at any time.
+Prime may change pricing sources at any time and provide notice to Pharmacy (including through updates posted to Prime's Provider Resources online or this Provider Manual).